Tinware: History of Tinware in the United States

 Tinware production in the United States is widely acclaimed to have started when a Scottish immigrant named Edward Pattison settled in Berlin, Hartford County, Connecticut.
 His tinware goods became extremely popular due to their ease of use and ease of cleaning, and to help fulfill tinware orders he took on apprentices, which later made Berlin, Connecticut, the center of tinware manufacturing in the American Colonies.

 During the Industrial Revolution, many inventors turned their attention to tinware.
 A good example of this is the invention of the circular shears by Calvin Whiting in 1804.

+Tinware making tools and inventions of the Industrial Revolution can be found at the Tinsmith Museum of America.

 Tinware was often sold by traveling salesmen called Yankee Peddlers.
 These Yankee Peddlers were both employees of tinware shops and independent.
 Often, tinware was traded for “Truck”, or bartered items, which were sold at the tinware shop.
 In fact, it was often preferable for Yankee Peddlers to get truck, as written by Harvey Filley in 1822, “I don’t take but a little cash when I can get truck, for it is better these times than cash.
 Most all the truck is in demand, more can be made by having quantities and knowing the market.”